smattes/audit-aws-s3/README.md

 ## Required variables with default

-### `AUDIT_AWS_S3_HTML_REPORT`:
-  * description: Would you like to send a full S3 report?
-This is an email that details any violations found and includes a list of the violating cloud objects.
-Options - notify / nothing.
-Default is nothing.
-  * default: nothing

-### `AUDIT_AWS_S3_ROLLUP_REPORT`:
-  * description: Would you like to send a rollup S3 report?
-This is a short email that summarizes the number of checks performed and the number of violations found.
-Options - notify / nothing.
-Default is nothing.
-  * default: nothing

 ### `AUDIT_AWS_S3_ALLOW_EMPTY`:
   * description: Would you like to receive empty reports?
 Options - true / false.
 Default is false.
   * default: false